 The truth of it is, not much is known about Gallarus Oratory.
 Certainly not enough to answer the classic questions of who, what, when nor why.
 Research has put the stone hut’s construction somewhere between the 5th and 12th Centuries.
 Many believe the Oratory is an early Christian church built between 600 and 900 AD.

 Nearby are the ruins of Kilmalkedar Church, known to have been built in the 12th Century.
 It’s believed that Gallarus Oratory was built sometime prior to the church, lending credence to the idea that Gallarus was a small church, replaced by the larger church.
 However, there is no evidence that the building was ever used as a church.

-A large rocky grave site and Cross Stone (often mistaken for an Ogham Stone) engraved with the name Colum Mac Dinet (Colm, son of Dinet) has led to speculation that the building was a private funerary chapel.
+Next to the Oratory is a large rocky grave and Cross Stone, often mistaken for an Ogham Stone because it’s engraved with the name Colum Mac Dinet (Colm, son of Dinet).
+So it seems likely that the building was a private funerary chapel.
 One local legend tells of a giant buried in the oversized grave.
 Just as there is no indication the building was ever a church, no giant remains have been found either.
 (Hard to fathom a giant having such a small house/church, anyway.)

 What’s in a Name?